fworks/algorithms-spring-boot/README.md

 ### sorting-service

-Sub project for the sorting service.
+Sub project for the sorting micro service.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/sorting-service)